Jusu Karvonen

 Jusu Karvonen (born 17 January 1993) is a Finnish footballer, who currently plays for FC Haka on loan from Taranto Calcio.

 Career

 On his debut season Karvonen played in 12 games Veikkausliiga at the age of 16.
 He also played 3 Finnish Cup games.
 Karvonen has had trials with Serie A giants F.C.
 Internazionale Milano.
-In December 2009 Karvonen joined Atalanta B.C.'s training camp.
+In December 2009 Karvonen joined Atalanta's training camp.
 In January 2011 he moved to the youth team of the Serie A club A.C.
 Cesena, on loan from Taranto Calcio.

 Karvonen has represented Finnish U-17 national football team.